Stephen O'Donnell (footballer, born 1992): Partick Thistle

 O'Donnell was released by Celtic in 2011 and on 23 August 2011 signed for Partick Thistle on a one-year contract after impressing on trial.
 He went on to make his debut on 17 September as a substitute in a 4–0 win at home to Ayr United.
 In 2012–13, O'Donnell played in 38 matches as Partick Thistle won promotion to the Scottish Premiership and reached the final of the Scottish Challenge Cup.
 He was named in the PFA Scotland First Division Team of the Year as a result of his performances.

 On 27 January 2015, Championship club Blackpool upped an initial offer of £50,000 for O'Donnell to £125,000.
-This offer was accepted by Partick Thistle, however, O'Donnell rejected the personal terms on offer at Blackpool in favour of seeing the remaining six months of his contract.
+This offer was accepted by Partick Thistle; however, O'Donnell rejected the personal terms on offer at Blackpool in favour of seeing out the remaining six months of his contract.
 He left Partick Thistle upon the expiry of his contract at the end of the 2014–15 season, having made 139 appearances for the club.